Simplify Your GST Compliance with Expert Guidance!

 Differences between SAC Code and HSN Code

 The SAC (Services Accounting Code) code and HSN (Harmonized System of Nomenclature) code are both classification systems used to identify goods and services for tax purposes under the GST (Goods and Services Tax) in India.
-While both codes are designed to classify goods and services, they differ in the following ways:
+While both codes are designed to classify goods and services, they differ in various ways.
+Here are the major differences between HSN code and SAC code -

 Example:-